Ender's Game (novel series): Fleet School

 According to an interview with Orson Scott Card at Southern Virginia University, Fleet School is "a new set of sequels to Ender's Game.
 It's for a young adult audience.
 It's what happens to Battle School after the International Fleet loses its purpose of war.
 It becomes what is called Fleet School, and it prepares kids to become commanders / explorers in the colonies that are going to be forming.
 We get to see that as the school administrators repurpose the school, the Battle Room is still there, but it's a whole different kind of education."
 On November 12, 2015, Orson Scott Card announced the title of the series and its first novel, Children of the Fleet was released on October 10, 2017.

 Publications

 Novels in the series

-To date, there are 19 publications in the Ender's Game series, five novels and one novella in the Ender series, five novels and one novella in the Shadow Saga, five novels in the Formic Wars series, one novel in the Fleet School series and one collection of short stories.
+There are 19 publications in the Ender's Game series: five novels and one novella in the Ender series, five novels and one novella in the Shadow Saga, five novels in the Formic Wars series, one novel in the Fleet School series, and one collection of short stories.
 According to Card, there is no strictly preferred order of reading them, except that Xenocide should be read right before Children of the Mind.

 The books can be read in the order in which they were originally written or in chronological order.